linpengcheng/PurefunctionPipelineDataflow/README.md

   it is theoretically possible not to use register.

-- warehouse: pool, buffering between inflow and outflow, the source of the inflow, the target of the outflow.
+- warehouse: pool, buffering between inflow and outflow, the source of the inflow, the target of the outflow. with a globally optimized scheduler for the combined workshops.

 - workshop: pipeline